kulkarniakash/HelloWorld/README.md

 Things to pratice:
 1) Clone the repository to your local directory
-2) Start a new branch and star making commits on this branch
+2) Start a new branch and start making commits on this branch
-3) Try to merge this branch with the (local) master branch.
+3) Try to push this branch to the remote repo using the git push command.
-   If there are any conflicts, try to resolve them
-4) After reolving conflicts, commit all changes and submit a pull request
+4) Submit a pull request to merge this branch into the main one (use github instead of git for a pull request)

-Please try to use git to accomplish these tasks
+Please try to use git to accomplish these tasks using git.